danevandyck/danevandyck/resume.md

 _multi-tenant overlay networking_

 - overlay networking in a public cloud VPC without broadcast support
-- L3 over L3 overlay networking (without L2 tunnelling)
+- overlay networking without tunnelling via IPv4/6 address translation
+- support for live additions of overlay network participants (guests)
+- support for live additions of network fabric participants (hosts)
-- a networking fabric agnostic with respect to guest-host placement
+- agnostic with respect to the layout of guests on hosts
 - overlay network support for egress and ingress traffic
 - overlay network support for DNS and DHCP services
-- netfilter, iptables, iproute2, IPv6, SIIT (EAM), network namespaces

 _zero-amplification block storage_